Sonya Clark: Flag Project

 In 2017, Clark created a hand woven linen cloth reproduction of the white dish towel used by a Confederate soldier to surrender at the Appomattox Court House on April 9, 1865.
 This piece is known as "Monumental Cloth (sutured)".
 It is the artist's hope that this flag of truce becomes as well known as the Confederate Battle Flag.
 Both "Unravelling" and "Monumental Cloth (sutured)" were on display at the Mead Art Museum from April 5, 2018, to July 1, 2018.
-Clark reproduced the Truce Flag with the intention of drawing attention back to the flag that brokered and to the Civil War, questioning why symbols of white supremacy, such as the Confederate Battle Flag, are memorialized in favor of symbols of peace.
+Clark reproduced the Truce Flag with the intention of drawing attention back to the flag that brokered an end to the Civil War, questioning why symbols of white supremacy, such as the Confederate Battle Flag, are memorialized in favor of symbols of peace.
 A larger immersive outgrowth of the project "Monumental Cloth: the Flag We Should Know" was made in collaboration with and exhibited at The Fabric Workshop and Museum Her 450 square foot enlarged replica of the truce flag used for the Confederate surrender at Appomattox, Virginia, "Monumental", is in the permanent collection of the Smithsonian American Art Museum's Renwick Gallery.

 Exhibitions, collections, and awards

 Clark's work has been exhibited in over 500 museums and galleries in Europe, Africa, Asia, Australia, and throughout the Americas.
+In 2021, the National Museum of Women in the Arts in Washington, DC presented her first major comprehensive museum exhibit, "Tatter, Bristle, and Mend."
+In 2023-2024, a second major museum exhibition and the 60th solo show of her career, "We Are Each Other", focused on her collaborative and community engaged projects was co-organized by and traveled to the High Museum of Art, the Cranbrook Art Museum, and the Museum of Arts and Design in New York City; a smaller version was shown at the Houston Center for Contemporary Craft.
 Her work is in the collection of many museums including the Indianapolis Museum of Art, Delaware Art Museum, Philadelphia Museum of Art, the Madison Museum of Contemporary Art, and Memphis Brooks Museum.
 Her work has been favorably reviewed in journals such as Art in America, The New York Times, Sculpture, Surface Design Journal, The Los Angeles Times, Fiber Arts, New American Paintings, Philadelphia Inquirer, Italian Vogue, Hyperallergic, Mother Jones, and Huffington Post.